-If someone had once said to me, ‘Imagine a service that holds hundreds of TV programmes, films and videos on demand, and will make you avoid sleep just so that you can watch them all in one night’ would I have believed them?
+Years ago, if someone had said to me, “Imagine a service that holds hundreds of TV programmes, films and videos on demand, that will make you avoid sleep just so that you can watch them all in one night”, would I have believed them?
 Absolutely not.

-Until the Queen’s Gambit hit screens last year, Chess was ‘just a board game’.
-Since then, the 1960’s inspired series that launched late last year has brought a whole new meaning to the game.
-Reports show that sales and Google searches of ‘chess boards’ skyrocketed online in November with eBay also reporting a 273% rise in searches for “chess sets” equalling to one search every six seconds.
+Until the Queen’s Gambit hit our screens in 2020, chess was kind of a geeky pastime.
+But the 1960s-inspired series brought a whole new meaning to the game.
+Sales of – and Google searches for – chess boards skyrocketed online in November of that year.
+Online retailer eBay reported a 273% rise in searches for chess sets – the equivalent of equalling to one search every six seconds.

-The number of people playing chess grew with Chess websites welcoming 2.8 million new members, not to mention the increased percentage of female chess players.
+Chess websites welcomed 2.8 million new members, with a marked increase in female players.
 As Netflix becomes a part of our everyday lives, it’s clear the link between our buying, hobbies, shopping habits and streaming is becoming stronger.

 Source: Google trends